No fatalities

-The pilot reported that there were no mechanical malfunctions or failures that would have prevented normal operation.
-Weather conditions at the time of the accident were calm with visual meteorological conditions and 10 statute mile visibility.
+The pilot reported no mechanical malfunctions or failures that would have precluded normal operation.
+Winds were calm at the time of the accident.

 Contributing factors